nx-lr/protea/readme.md

 > One language, three aspects.

-Trinity is an optionally typed, compiled, multi-paradigm and multi-faceted programming language implemented in JavaScript, enabling one to build reliable and fast-performing software for web, desktop and mobile; for the frontend, API and backend.
+Trinity is a typed, multi-paradigm and multi-faceted programming language, and can be used to safely build and test complex software, apps and libraries for web, desktop and mobile; or for the frontend, API and backend.
+Trinity will be entirely implemented and integrated with JavaScript and the web ecosystem.

-The language is very similar to Go, Swift, Kotlin or Scala, tied with a unified, comprehensive and clean API with minimal abstractions.
-These powerful features and APIs are supported out of the box, providing (almost) everything you need to develop modern applications that don't crash, quicker and safer.
+The language is very similar to Go, Swift, Kotlin or Scala, tied with a unified, comprehensive and clean API with minimal abstractions, supported out of the box.

 ```dart
 class Node {
   ghost var list: Seq[Int]
   ghost var repr: Set[Node]